 Banks feels that PINS would only provide extra fraud protection when criminals try to use lost/stolen cards, a situation that accounts for only 14% of fraud.
 They instead feel that a more effective approach would be for retailers to embrace tokenization & encryption of credit cards.

-The majority of retailers have not even began to use the chip technology on credit cards and instead continue to rely on the magnetic strip.
+The majority of retailers have not even begun to use the chip technology on credit cards and instead continue to rely on the magnetic strip.
 Some retailers are even questioning why they should spend billions of dollars to enhance their POS systems if banks refuse to add chip-and-PIN technology.

-All this confusion has come from a string of inconsistent announcements, like the FBI’s PSA incorrectly suggesting all EMC credit cards use PINs, and the Chase credit card representative who wrongly tweeted that the company would soon issue chip & PIN credit cards.
+All this confusion has come from a string of inconsistent announcements, like the FBI’s PSA incorrectly suggesting all EMC credit cards use PINs and the Chase credit card representative who wrongly tweeted that the company would soon issue chip & PIN credit cards.
 Even worse, an unnamed retail industry executive has said that retailers fear that the PIN adoption could result in slower lines & lost sales from customers who forget PINS.

-Read more on PCI DSS Compliance
+Read more on File Integrity Monitoring PCI DSS Compliance

 Read the article on Reuters